lighthouse-labs/Parse-Server-For-Students/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/lighthouse-labs/Parse-Server-For-Students)

-*Instructions using the Heroku Button*:

 * If you do not already have an account with Heroku, go to [https://signup.heroku.com/](https://signup.heroku.com/) and follow the instructions to create one.
-* Click on the Doploy to Heroku button above which will take you to the `Create New App` setup.
+* Click on the Deploy to Heroku button above which will take you to the `Create New App` setup.

 > Note: If you have not yet linked your github account to heroku, you will be prompted do this now.